Continuous Integration (CI)

 Every development team bigger than three people needs a CI daemon to guard the codebase against bad commits and timing mistakes.
 Teams have engineered build scripts which execute quickly.
 This should apply from compilation through functional testing (perhaps leveraging mocking at several levels) and packaging.
 However, there is no guarantee that a developer would run the build script before committing.
-The CI daemon fulfils that role by verifying commits to be good once they land in the trunk.
+The CI daemon fulfills that role by verifying commits to be good once they land in the trunk.
 Enterprises have either built a larger scaled capability around their CI technology, so that it can keep up with the commits/pushes of the whole team or they use batching of commits which takes up less computing power to track and verify work.

 A popular radiator-style visual indication of progress would be those shown as a left-to-right series of Green (passing) or Red (failing) icons/buttons with a suitably short legend: